SlimJim716/PiVPN-Static-Status/README.md

 ### Installing

-1. Move to your directory of choice, clone the repo, and cd into it
+1. Move to your directory of choice, clone the repo, and cd into it or download the `generate` file.

 ```
 git clone https://github.com/SlimJim716/PiVPN-Static-Status